ischtz/proantireach-vizard/README.md

 ## Try it Out!

-Out of the box, this example only requires a SteamVR compatible headset and an installation of WorldViz Vizard version 6+.
+Out of the box, this example only requires a SteamVR compatible headset (so far tested on Vive Pro / Vive Pro Eye and on Quest 2 using the link cable) and an installation of WorldViz Vizard version 6+.

 1. *Install Vizard:* If you do not already have Vizard installed, you can request a free evaluation license from the manufacturers website at https://www.worldviz.com/virtual-reality-software-downloads (free license is limited to five minutes of script runtime, but this is more than enough to run this example).